German stocks - Factors to watch on June 15

-BERLIN, June 15 - The following are some of the factors that may move German stocks on Thursday:
+BERLIN, June 15 (Reuters) - - The following are some of the factors that may move German stocks on Thursday:

 Deutsche Bank to restructure corporate, investment banking, Bloomberg reports, adding that its newly-created global capital markets division to be headed by Alexander Von Zur Muehlen, Mark Fedorcik.